openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In the example above, the requested `nonce` value is included as the `challenge` and `client_id` as the `domain` value in the proof of the Verifiable Presentation.

+## Response Mode "direct_post" {#security_considerations_direct_post}

+### Validation of the Response URI

+The Wallet MUST ensure Authorization Response data cannot leak through Response URIs.
+When using pre-registered Response URIs, the Wallet MUST comply with best practices for Redirect URI validation as defined in [@!I-D.ietf-oauth-security-topics].
+The Wallet MAY also rely on client authentication to establish trust in the Response URI provided by a certain Verifier.

+### Protection of the Response URI

+The Verifier SHOULD protect its Response URI from inadvertent requests by by using the value of the `state` Authorization Request Parameter as access token for the request.
+It MAY also use JARM [@!JARM] to authenticate the originator of the request.

+### Replay Prevention

-### Flow that uses Response Mode `direct_post` with Redirects
+#### `direct_post` with Redirects {#replay_prevention_direct_post_redirect}

 The additional redirect after the HTTP Post request to the Response URI enables the Verifier to use the `nonce` value as described in (#preventing-replay) to detect replay attempts.
-In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations and verifies the `nonce` binding.
+In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations, and verifies the `nonce` binding.

 The identifier used to lookup the response data is at the discretion of the Verfier.
-This specification recommends to use data encoded in the `state` Authorization Request parameter for that purpose.
+It is RECOMMENDED to use data encoded in the `state` Authorization Request parameter for that purpose.
 This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.

-See (#reference_design_direct_post) for more details.
+See (#reference_design_direct_post) for more implementation considerations.

-### Flow that uses Response Mode `direct_post` only {#session-binding}
+#### `direct_post` only {#replay_prevention_direct_post_wo_redirect}

 When using the response mode `direct_post` without the further protection provided by the redirect URI, there is no session context for the Verifier to detect replay attempts across sessions.
 Therefore, the Verifier cannot implement the `nonce` binding as required in (#preventing-replay), but it MUST nevertheless enforce the audience restriction as required in (#preventing-replay).

 It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen such binding.
 For more details on possible attacks and mitigations see [@I-D.ietf-oauth-cross-device-security].

-## Response Mode "direct_post"

-### Protection of the Response URI

-The Verifier SHOULD protect its Response URI from inadvertent requests by checking that the value of the received `state` parameter corresponds to the one received in the sent in the Authorization Request.
-It MAY also use JARM [@!JARM] to authenticate the originator of the request.

-### Preventing Session Fixation {#security_consideration_direct_post_same_device}
+### Session Fixation {#session_fixation_direct_post}

-Even though the redirect directly enables detection of replay attempts, an attacker might also launch a session fixation attack on the flow.
+An attacker might launch a session fixation attack on flow using the Response Mode `direct_post`.
 An attacker would start the process at a device under his control, capture the Authorization Request and relay it to the device of a victim.
 The attacker would then periodically try to conclude the process, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.
 As the session binding would be correct in this case (the `state` was choosen and stored by his Verifier instance), this process would succceed, whereas the check in the Verifier on the victim's device would fail.

-To prevent session fixation attacks, the Verifier MUST include a transaction specific secret into the Redirect URI returned by it Response URI.
-This specification RECOMMENDS the parameter name `response_code`.
-The Verifier's backend MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
+Session fixation attacks can be prevented, if the Verifier uses the Response Mode `direct_post` in conjunction with a Redirect URI.
+The Verifier MUST include a transaction specific secret into the Redirect URI returned by it Response URI, this specification RECOMMENDS to use the parameter name `response_code`, and the Verifier's Response Endpoint MUST require the frontend to pass the respective `response_code` when fetching the Authorization Response.
+That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

+See (#reference_design_direct_post) for more implementation considerations.

 ## Validation of Verifiable Presentations